utkarshgarg123/Design-and-analysis-of-Algorithms/assignment1/readme.md

 ---
 ## Problem Statement
-Sort a matrix such that ecery row, column and diagnols are sorted.
+Sort a matrix such that every row, column and diagnols are sorted.

 ---
 ## How to use code